When Theft Charges become Federal Charges

 - Theft of culturally significant artwork from a museum.

 In the case of the gold bars, the theft occurred on an interstate highway, subjecting it to federal jurisdiction.
 In addition, the recovery of a bar in South Florida suggests that the stolen property was transported over state lines.

 Sentencing for federal theft charges can range from a few months to more than 20 years of imprisonment.
 When determining the proper sentence, the federal sentencing guidelines start with a basic offense level, which is given a designated number of points.
 From there, additional points are added based on facts about the crime.
 For example, theft of more than $5,000 in value receives an additional two points.
 Points are also added for multiple victims and past convictions for the defendant.

-The potential seriousness of a theft conviction calls for a serious and capable attorney who can provide you with a successful defense.
-If you are facing theft charges, our Miami attorneys can help ensure that you put forward your best defense.
+The potential seriousness of a theft conviction calls for a serious and capable lawyer who can provide you with a successful defense.
+If you are facing theft charges, our Miami lawyers can help ensure that you put forward your best defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.